 -Sewing machine for putting the headbands together

 One of the funnest parts about using tie-dye is the different patterns you can make depending on how you fold and bundle your fabric (see an example here.)
-I love the surprise of seeing how they turn out after the colors have set!
+I love the surprise of seeing how the tie dye headbands turn out after the colors have set!
 Once you have chosen your pattern, fold and bundle accordingly, apply tie-dye according to package directions, and wrap in plastic wrap to keep moist.
 Since I used the Tulip kit this was a piece of cake.
 All you do is fill the squeeze bottle with water and squeeze it on the fabric, so basically, if you can use a sink you can be a tie-dye artist.
 I plan to add that title to my resume after I hit publish on this post.
 Skillz.

-To make this twisted headband I followed the steps shown here.
+To make this twisted tie dye headband I followed the steps shown here.
 This was definitely the easiest to make, and I love the way this style lends itself to really letting the tie-dye patterns stand out.
 Also makes me want some rainbow shaved ice so you know it’s a success.